Thursday, August 22, 2024

 Day 5: Adieu

 Today we bid adieu to the bustling streets of Barca.
-We boarded the fast train to Madrid, carrying memories of Gaudí, tapas, and the warm Spanish sun.
+We boarded the fast train to Madrid, carrying memories of Gaudí, red vermouth, tapas, and the warm Spanish sun.
 Adiós, Barca – until we meet again!

 Friday, October 13, 2023